nowaalex/af-utils/conventions.md

 enforces this policy.

 Every pull request that changes a publishable package must include an appropriate Changeset.
-The release workflow on `main` validates the complete workspace, creates or updates the Version Packages pull request, and publishes after that pull request is merged.
+The required Quality workflow validates the complete workspace before `main` can advance.
+The release workflow relies on that protected result, creates or updates the Version Packages pull request, and publishes after that pull request is merged.
+The publish command runs `workspace:packages-ready` on the release runner so the exact package artifacts are built and checked before Changesets sends them to npm.

 npm publishing uses a Trusted Publisher bound to the `nowaalex/af-utils` repository and `release.yml` workflow.
 New package names require one initial